violinist-dev/docs/content/branch_prefix.md

 violinist-prefix/psrlog100114
 ```

+> If you want to end your prefix with a special character.
+Say a slash (as above) or a dash.
+Please note that you have to specify the entire prefix string, including said last character.

-Then you would add the following configuration:
+Then you would add the following configuration (please note the last character is the slash in the prefix):

 {{< highlight JSON "hl_lines=4-8" >}}
 {